|Life Sciences Research Foundation

 Annual Meeting.
 Once each year all current fellows will meet for two days and present their research.
 The LSRF Board and Staff, the Sponsors, the Peer Review Committee and Guest Scientists are invited to attend the meeting.

 In addition, fellows must agree to meet at least once a year with their sponsor.
 In the case of corporate sponsors, this usually means a visit by the fellow to the company.
 This visit is initiated by the sponsor.

 Stipends.
-The fellowship award is $61,000 per year effective August 1, 2013 and is meant to be a minigrant.
-LSRF keeps $1000 for administrative expenses and passes the rest to the fellow.
-The current salary scale, also effective August 1, 2013, $50,000/year for each year of the fellowship.
+The fellowship award is $60,000 per year and is meant to be a minigrant to the fellow.
+The current salary/stipend amount is $50,000/year for each year of the fellowship.
 The fellow, not the advisor, will control expenditure of the remainder.
 It may be used for fringe benefits (up to $2,000/year), travel to the host institution, travel to visit the sponsor and to the LSRF annual meeting, research supplies or equipment in support of the fellow's research.
 The LSRF does not award an institutional allowance for overhead.

 An escrow fund is available to fellows who can elect to have up to $5,000 per year withheld from their grant by LSRF.
 At the end of their fellowship, they will receive the withheld money as a one-time grant, if and when they assume a position at a nonprofit institution in the United States.
 Fellows who elect to have an escrow account will then be obligated to their sponsor for one more year.
 This obligation includes the visit to the sponsor and the acknowledgment of sponsorship in publications.